4.1.8sr1 - SRTC Procedure: Faculty Teaching Load

 Faculty Teaching as Adjuncts:

-Full-time faculty may teach credit classes as adjuncts for Southern Regional Technical College (SRTC) with a maximum of one course per semester (one lecture and one lab for Natural Sciences Division).
-If they do, they must follow the letter of appointment for adjunct instructors that specifies the starting and ending dates and the contact hours of the course.
+Full-time faculty may teach credit classes as adjuncts for Southern Regional Technical College (SRTC).
+They must follow the letter of appointment for adjunct instructors that specifies the starting and ending dates and the contact hours of the course.
 Calendar dates vary and do not necessarily follow the teaching calendar for full-time faculty.
 Full-time faculty teaching for the Economic Development or Adult Education divisions must receive prior approval from the appropriate Dean for Academic Affairs.

 Adjunct (Part-Time) Faculty: